Fair Value Measurements

 (1) In February 2025, the Company made a $3.0 million payment to the former owner of Industrial Air related to the First IA Earnout Period.

-(2) In October 2025, the Company made a $2.0 million payment to the former owner of ACME related to the Second ACME Earnout Period.
+(3) In September 2024, the Company made a payment in the amount of $0.5 million to the former owner of ACME related to the First ACME Earnout Period.

 Interest Rate Swap